 Feel free to ooh and ah here.

-Walking along the circular ramp of the dome gives any solo traveler to Berlin a breathtaking, 360-degree view of the entire city of Berlin.
+Walking along the circular ramp of the dome, while visiting the Reichstag, gives any solo traveler to Berlin a breathtaking, 360-degree view of the entire city of Berlin.

 Before you leave though:

 Make sure to pick up a free audio guide and learn more about the exciting and dynamic history of this building, as well as the inner workings of the parliament itself.

 The history of this building reads kind of like an episode of Jerry Springer, only much more intellectual.

 Metro Stop: Brandenburger Tor (S-Bahn) or the Reichstag/Bundestag bus stop that is served by the 100 and M85.